jamesdavies010/Financial-analysis-of-a-wind-project/README.md

 The project's **NPV is highly sensitive to**:

-- **Electricity Price (£/MWh)**: The most influential factor.
+- **Electricity price (£/MWh)**: The most influential factor.
 A 50% drop leads to a negative NPV, while a 50% increase significantly boosts profitability.
-- **Capacity Factor**: Higher turbine efficiency improves NPV.
+- **Capacity factor**: Higher turbine efficiency improves NPV.
 Optimising turbine placement and technology upgrades can significantly increase profitability.
-- **Discount Rate**: Higher discount rates reduce NPV considerably, highlighting the importance of securing low-cost financing.
+- **Discount rate**: Higher discount rates reduce NPV considerably, highlighting the importance of securing low-cost financing.
-- **Operational Expenditure (OpEx)**: While cost control improves financial viability, excessive reductions in OpEx should not come at the expense of turbine performance and reliability.
+- **Operational xxpenditure (OpEx)**: While cost control improves financial viability, excessive reductions in OpEx should not come at the expense of turbine performance and reliability.
 - **Inflation**: Moderate impact, with higher inflation slightly improving NPV due to potential price adjustments.
 Long-term contracts that allow pricing flexibility may provide financial stability.
-- **Number of Turbines**: Increasing the number of turbines directly scales profitability, indicating strong returns on expansion.
+- **Number of turbines**: Increasing the number of turbines directly scales profitability, indicating strong returns on expansion.
-- **Turbine Lifetime**: Longer turbine lifespans slightly increase NPV, though this is a secondary driver of profitability.
+- **Turbine lifetime**: Longer turbine lifespans slightly increase NPV, though this is a secondary driver of profitability.
-- **Project Delays**: Delays before turbines start generating revenue significantly reduce NPV.
+- **Project delays**: Delays before turbines start generating revenue significantly reduce NPV.
 Streamlining permitting, supply chain, and construction processes can help mitigate these risks.

 ### Multi-factor sensitivity analysis

-- **Electricity Price vs. Discount Rate**: At £45/MWh, the project remains viable across all discount rates (4%–12%).
+- **Electricity price vs. Discount rate**: At £45/MWh, the project remains viable across all discount rates (4%–12%).
 If discount rates exceed 10%, prices must be at least £45/MWh for viability.
-- **Electricity Price vs. Capacity Factor**: At £45/MWh, the project is viable with a minimum **27% capacity factor**.
+- **Electricity price vs. Capacity factor**: At £45/MWh, the project is viable with a minimum **27% capacity factor**.
 If electricity prices fall to £37.5/MWh, a **33% capacity factor** is needed.
 At £25/MWh, the project becomes unviable regardless of efficiency.
-- **Electricity Price vs. Years Before Operation**: At £45/MWh, the project remains viable even with up to **9 years of delays**.
+- **Electricity price vs. Years before operation**: At £45/MWh, the project remains viable even with up to **9 years of delays**.
 If prices fall to **£37.5/MWh, turbines must be operational within 5 years** to stay profitable.
 At £25/MWh, the project is unviable regardless of delays.

 ### Scenario analysis